philipleake/Simple-Unix-Shell/README.md

 ```

 ## Usage
-Use gcc to compile and ./ to run
+Use Makefile to compile and ./sh257 to run

 ## License